grokys/grokys.github.com/_posts/2015-08-31-perspex-alpha.md

 comments: true
 ---

-I'm please to announce that [Perspex](https://github.com/grokys/Perspex/) is now in alpha!
+I'm pleased to announce that [Perspex](https://github.com/grokys/Perspex/) is now in alpha!

 Perspex is a multi-platform windowing toolkit - somewhat like WPF - that is